 Within the framework of a normal business relationship with its banks, the Issuer, the Guarantor or any of their Subsidiaries may enter into, or have entered into, debt financings with the Joint Bookrunners and/or the Agent.
 The terms and conditions of these debt financings may differ from the Conditions and certain terms and conditions of such debt financings could be or are more restrictive than the Conditions.
+Investors should in particular note that BNP Paribas Fortis Bank NV/SA, Belfius Bank SA/NV, ABN AMRO Bank N.V., KBC Bank NV and Banque International à Luxembourg SA are a party to the term facility agreement, as further described in section 5 (Financing arrangements of the Issuer) in Part VII (Description of the Issuer) and that the net proceeds of the issue of the Bonds will be applied by the Issuer to, amongst others, the repayment of such term facility agreement.

 The terms and conditions of such debt financings may contain financial covenants which are not included in the Conditions.
 In addition, as part of these debt financings, the Joint Bookrunners, as lenders, may have the benefit of certain guarantees or security, whereas the Bondholders will not have the benefit from similar guarantees and security.
 This may result in the Bondholders being subordinated to the lenders under such debt financings.